 A simply gesture of a move of a whole-tone dominates the work, which is clearly cogently argies as well as grittily present.
 Try the first movement (where, at the beginning, you can hear that motif):

 The climax of the symphony's first section is awesome in the literal sense: keening, almost desperate gestures vie with percussion and swirling strings.
 The Adagio (from bar 414 - the sections are tracked by BIS) features that flugelhorn solo, floating miraculously in space (the flugelhorn player is the superb Joakim Agnas):

 The pervasive, plintive sound of the flugelhorn is haunting on a soul level; for those of us brought up in a North England brass band tradition, perhaps, it has exatr layers of resonance.
 There is also an almost Mahlerian sense of space to this.

 The symphony's proportions are ever-reducing: 11"49; 7"43; 5"14; 1"59.
-The third section reminds me of the music of Hans Werner Henze in his most ghostly, elusive, mercurial mode, and the Gothenburg orchestra injects the music with an appropriate sense of underlying urgency.
-It is marked "Con moto, minaccioso" - with movement, menacingly, and teh Gothenburg musicians shine in their virtuosity:
+The third section reminds me of the music of Hans Werner Henze in his most ghostly, elusive, mercurial mode, and the Stockholm orchestra injects the music with an appropriate sense of underlying urgency.
+It is marked "Con moto, minaccioso" - with movement, menacingly, and the Stockholm musicians shine in their virtuosity:

 It is the haunting end of the work that hangs in the air long afterwards (and BIS add a goodly amount of silence at the end of the track):